MIT-LCP/mimic-website/content/en/IV/access/cloud/bigquery.md

 date: 2020-08-10
 weight: 3
 description: >
-  Access MIMIC III and IV on BigQuery.
+  Access MIMIC IV on BigQuery.
 ---

 BigQuery is a columnar, distributed relational database management system.
 BigQuery accesses only the columns specified in the query, making it ideal for data analysis workflows.
 [Read more about BigQuery in Google's cloud documentation](https://cloud.google.com/bigquery/).